 Of course, money wasn’t the only reason that old BJ wanted children to remain in school.
 I completely understand the adverse effects that lockdown has on some children’s mental health.
 My daughters are lucky to have each other to play and communicate with, but others aren’t as fortunate and may not have anyone within their generation in their family.
 Furthermore, detaching children from their daily routine can be somewhat traumatic and confusing.

 Those months came and went rather quickly.
-During that time, I did some soul searching, as often happens in times of stress.
+During that time, I did some soul searching, addressing my overriding thoughts and feelings, as often happens in times of stress, when my mental health is taking a battering.
 I reminded myself that there was so much in my life for which to be grateful.
 People often told me as a child not to wish away the days.
 As an adult, I’ve generally followed that advice.
 However, it didn’t come naturally to begin with during this pandemic.
 Slowing down a little has allowed me to reflect on life, and I give thanks and gratitude to everyone and everything which enrich it for me.

 My final thought centres on vaccinations.
 I am pro-vaccines.
+Of course, everyone is entitled to their own thoughts and feelings on the matter, but I won’t be swayed.
 I have done my research and firmly believe that I have done the right thing by getting my jab.
 Twice.
 Luckily, I received it as part of my work, so I had my first dose of the Pfizer vaccine in January and the second in April.
 Extreme fatigue and a bit of a sore arm, worse the second time around, really were the only side effects for me.

 With the needle going in, rather than feeling any pain, a sense of relief flooded my body.
 I’m not an idiot, though; I understand that this does not mean I cannot catch Covid, and it’s not certain if I can spread it even if I am immune.
 However, an upbeat feeling came upon me that day.